-E20 pollutants within the tunnel s pecified in Table 7, using the met on the first day of operation of the btaining results from analysis) the hods approved by the Secretary. e CSSI and continue throughout the Applicable Applicable Not Applicable Not Applicable Pollutant/parameter Units of measure CO ppm NO 2 ppm Visibility m-1 E21 accurate calculation, per the verified in accordance with a the Secretary prior to the open requirements of Conditions E3, Ea methodology developed in consu ultation with the EPA and approved by n, monitoring stations must be installed Applicable Applicable Not Applicable Not Applicable E22 for compliance with the requ compliance auditing is to be appointment has been appro irements set out in Conditions E3 undertaken by an independent pe dited prior to commencing monitoring, , E4, E5 and E20.
+E20 pollutants within the tunnel s specified in Table 7, using the met on the first day of operation of the btaining results from analysis) the hods approved by the Secretary. e CSSI and continue throughout the Applicable Applicable Not Applicable Not Applicable Pollutant/parameter Units of measure CO ppm NO 2 ppm Visibility m-1 E21 The number and location of the monitoring stations inside the tunnel must be determined to permit an accurate calculation, per the requirements of Conditions E3, E4 and E5, and be independently verified in accordance with a methodology developed in consultation with the EPA and approved by the Secretary prior to the operation of the CSSI.
+As a minimum, monitoring stations must be installed near intakes to the ventilation outlets, at the entry portals and at tunnel and ramp junctions.
+Applicable Applicable Not Applicable Not Applicable E22 for compliance with the requ compliance auditing is to be appointment has been appro irements set out in Conditions E3 undertaken by an independent pe dited prior to commencing monitoring, , E4, E5 and E20.
 Verification and erson(s) or organisation(s) whose endent person(s) must be a Chartered of Systems engineer).
 Applicable Applicable Not Applicable Not Applicable E23 Air quality monitoring data is website reporting requirement to real time as possible, under the Applicable Applicable Not Applicable Not Applicable E24 parameters specified in Tabl frequency specified in the ta minimum: a) two ground level r (by sampling and obtaining result to 8 using the sampling method, ut to 8.
 Monitoring must be undertaked receptors near the Rozelle ventor on air quality from the outlet; nits of measure, and sampling Applicable Applicable Not Applicable Not Applicable b) two ground level re entilation outlet, at locations suitable for